-Whether you developed asymmetric breasts when you were younger or you have always wanted to go bigger, you may have undergone breast augmentation.
-Unfortunately, complications can arise after even the best-executed surgeries, which is why it is essential to be on the lookout for issues and to keep your surgeon updated on how you’re doing.
+Whether you developed asymmetric breasts or have always wanted to go bigger, you may have undergone breast augmentation surgery.
+Unfortunately, complications can arise after even the best executed surgeries.
+Even for cosmetic surgery.
+This is why it is essential to watch for issues and keep your surgeon updated on your health.

 Here are two breast augmentation complications that may require a second surgery and how cosmetic surgeons can address the issue.

 Natural tissue can react when subjected to foreign bodies, and breast implants are no exception.
 Occasionally after breast implant surgery, the tissue within the breast pocket can develop an immune response.
 When this happens, the immune system wraps collagen fibers around one or both implants.